RitaMull/Thermal-ALE-HfO2-and-ZrO2-with-HF/README.md

  Each folder contains the CONTCAR, INCAR, KPOINTS and POTCAR for each system

- The models of the bare surfaces for HfO2 and ZrO2 are found in HfO2-bare and ZrO2-bare respectively
+ The models of the bare surfaces for HfO2 and ZrO2 are found in the folders HfO2-bare and ZrO2-bare respectively